Property Agent in Malaysia

 Everyone has different reasons why they think becoming a property agent is the correct career choice for them.
 They enjoy helping people buy the perfect home, reaping from the benefits of earning large earnings or exploring the real estate market’s excitement.

 But, one question consistently comes from people looking to enter the real estate industry: “How do I become a real estate agent, and what do I need to know?”

 1. The Difference Between Real Estate Agents (REA) and Real Estate Negotiators (REN)

 Before starting writing any chapters on life as a property agent, the first step is to understand the differences between a real estate negotiator and a real estate agent.

 They must attain the following requirements to be employed by the Real Estate firm; they must attend a two-day course on Real Estate and be issued a certificate of attendance.
 With the certificate, they can seek employment on a ‘Contract of Service’ or ‘Contract for Service’ with a Real Estate firm.

 The real estate agency associated with them will apply for the REN Tag with the BOVAEA.

 BOVAEA will certify and designate a REN number & issue a tag to the REN.
-Only then can the REN be employed by the firm and represent sellers, landlords, buyers & tenants in the sale and marketing of properties.
+Only then can the firm employ the REN and represent sellers, landlords, buyers & tenants in selling and marketing properties.